fle/fle.github.io/sources/001-pelican.rst

 :tags: pelican
 :category: geek
 :author: Florent Lebreton (fle)
+:summary: I'm testing pelican, a static blog generator written in python.
+From simple rst or markdown files (your blog entries), pelican can produce a nice blog with just a cli-tool command.
+Sources can be managed with your favourite DVCS and final site is easily hosted on any web server.

 I'm testing pelican, a static blog generator written in python.
 From simple rst or markdown files (your blog entries), pelican can produce a nice blog with just a cli-tool command.
 Sources can be managed with your favourite DVCS and final site is easily hosted on any web server.